'Don't trust Putin': Oleg Sentsov picks up EU's top human rights prize | DW | 26.11.2019

 Held captive in Russia's Arctic far-north for five years on terror charges, the Crimean native warned European lawmakers to be wary of Russian President Vladimir Putin as peace talks approach.

 "I don't trust Mr. Putin and I call upon you not to trust him either.
 Russia and Putin will without a doubt cheat you.
 They don't wish for peace in Donbass or Ukraine.
-They want to see Ukraine on its knees,'' Sentsov warned.
+They want to see Ukraine on its knees,'' Sentsov warned while accepting the award.

 The activist reminded the audience to remember the "thousands of those who have fallen in Ukraine" and the "hundreds" of men "languishing behind bars who might be subject to torture as we speak."